themanaworld/policies/policies/privacy-policy.md

 ### Information TMW Vault collects

-The Mana World Vault collects registration date, IP, email, a hashed password, any two factor authentication secret, credentials for game accounts, ban state, settings and variables from multiple worlds, which may or may not be controlled by The Mana World Team.
+The Mana World Vault collects registration date, IP, email, a hashed password, any two factor authentication (2FA) secret, credentials for game accounts, ban state, settings and variables from multiple worlds, to provide functionality to you.

+In this context, a world is a game server, but it may have unique characteristics.

+TMW Vault allows you to connect to worlds which may or may not be controlled by The Mana World Team.
+If you decide to use TMW Vault to connect to a world, it will share the variables scope and your Vault ID, but it will not share your email, password, or 2FA secret.

 Requesting your Vault account termination will grant us an authorization to also terminate any sub-account connected to the Vault on your behalf.
-The Vault does not share your personal data with other servers except for the data you explicitly grant them, however, it may allow the other servers to communicate with you.
+Therefore, you do not need to send GDPR requests to each world you used TMW Vault to connect to.

 The data collected by TMW Vault is strictly used to identify, contact, or provide authentication functionality for you.